lf-edge/ekuiper/docs/en_US/extension/external_func.md

 - Placed in the configuration folder
 - Dynamic registration via REST API.

-When Kuiper is started, it will read and register the external service configuration file in the configuration folder *etc/services*.
+When eKuiper is started, it will read and register the external service configuration file in the configuration folder *etc/services*.
 Before starting, users can put the configuration file into the configuration folder according to the following rules:

 1. The file name must be *$service name$.json*.
 For example, *sample.json* will be registered as a sample service.